 Currency refers to the required practice hours in a given period of time and is considered one indicator of an occupational therapist’s continued competence.

-When renewing your registration, which is due on June 30, 2018 you must indicate that you have practised at least 600 hours since July 1, 2015.
-This may include clinical and/or non-clinical work as outlined in the Essential Competencies.
+When renewing your registration, which is due on June 30, 2024, you must indicate that you have practised at least 600 hours since July 1, 2021.

 Occupational therapists at greatest risk of not meeting the currency requirements include individuals:

 - who work in casual positions where hours fluctuate;

 - who took practice leaves in the past 3 years; and/or

 - who changed their registration status to non-practising or cancelled their registration for any time period during the past three years.

 If you are unsure, review your work hours since July 1, 2021.
 Hours accumulate based on the registration year that runs from July 1 to June 30.

 What if I Don’t Have 600 Practice Hours in the Past 3 Years?

 The Registration Committee will consider hours you spent in other activities that support your continuing competence and the delivery of safe, ethical, and effective care.
 These activities may include participation in volunteer work and continuing professional development (both formal and informal study) from July 1, 2021 to June 30, 2024.
 However, these hours cannot exceed 25%, i.e., 150 hours, of the 600 required hours, and cannot have been accumulated while your registration status was non-practising or cancelled, or while you were participating in a re-entry program.

 To apply for consideration, you will complete the Currency Hours Review Form.
 On this form you will be asked for your: